CosmosContracts/juno/readme.md

 ❗️For issue disclosure, check out [SECURITY.md](./SECURITY.md) ❗️

-Open source platform for inter-operable smart contracts which automatically execute, control or document a procedure of events and actions according to the terms of the contract or agreement to be valid and usable across multiple sovereign networks.
+**Juno** is an open source platform for inter-operable smart contracts which automatically execute, control or document a procedure of events and actions according to the terms of the contract or agreement to be valid and usable across multiple sovereign networks.

 Juno is a **sovereign public blockchain** in the Cosmos ecosystem.
 It aims to provide a sandbox environment for the deployment